Zabrane/qlnd/doc/LightningTickerplants.md

 confirmed_balance| "2120"
 ```

-In summary, only two on-chain transactions were required, one to open the channel and one to close.
+In summary, only two on-chain transactions were required, one to open the channel and one to close it.
 All the intermediate transactions which occurred over the bi-directional payment channel have not
-hit the blockchain, and so have not incurred any on-chain fees.
+hit the blockchain and did not incur any on-chain fees.

+## Channel Management

+It is important to look at channels as being analogous to rechargable Batteries, in that their full value
+is only extracted with multiple, not with single use, because there is a financial overhead
+associated with their creation and distruction.
+There is also a wait time associated with
+opening and closing channels in order to received the desired number of on-chain confimations.

+Therefore, proper channel managment is required to keep channels balanced to ensure funds can keep flowing bi-directionally.
+For example, in the case of a subscriber sending payments to a tickerplant via a direct
+payment channel, eventually all funds will accumulate on the tickerplant (receiving) end
+of the channel which will prevent the tickerplant side from receiving more funds due to
+depleted inbound capacity.
+At this point, either party could close the existing channel and
+reopen a new channel with a new channel capacity, but this can be avoided by re-balancing channel funds.

+One way to cash-out accumulated outbound capacity and rebalance is use a service like [`loop`](https://github.com/lightninglabs/loop) ([Blog-post](https://blog.lightning.engineering/posts/2019/03/20/loop.html))
+where channel outbound capacity can be exchanged for on-chain funds while topping up the inbound (or receiving) capacity.
+Details on how this can be performed are outside of the scope of this paper and, for now, are let
+to the reader as an exercise.
+It is hoped that future follow-up papers will explore this aspect
+in more details.

 ## Extension to multiple IoT devices

-The above approach can be extended to the use case of multiple IoT devices who are sending and receiving payments.
+The approach followed for the tickerplant and subscriber setup can be extended to the use case of multiple IoT devices who are sending and receiving payments.
 A set of devices can authenticate and communicate with a single `lnd` node using just the TLS certificate
 file and invoice.macaroon in order to generate invoices for subscribers.
 Similarly, the listener process can broadcast
 invoice settlement messages back to individual devices to release data to subscribers.